webmasterkai/wayoffthegrid/docs/orientation/4-manual.md

 ## 8-1 Domestic Water System

-### A. Tanks
+### Tanks

 Two water tanks (approx. 65 gals each) are located under the port and starboard main saloon settees.
 Water tank fills are located on each side deck.
-The tanks are controlled by valves located under the main cabin sole.
-One valve controls each tank as marked.
-In normal operation one valve should be on and one off, so that as the tank in use runs out you can switch to the other tank by reversing BOTH valves.
-This gives you some warning about your water usage.
+The tanks are controlled by valves mounted on the side of the tank, in the storage area under each settee.
+In normal operation one valve should be on and one off.
+As the tank in use runs out you can switch to the other tank by reversing BOTH valves.
+Start by closing the empty tank and then open the other.
+This gives some warning about your water usage.
 If both valves are left open, water can and will run from the windward tank to the leeward tank increasing the heel angle.
 Furthermore there is the possibility that air will be sucked from the higher tank, making it impossible to obtain water from the lower tank.
 After initial filling or after switching from one tank to the other, eliminate the air in the plumbing (hot and cold sides) by opening each faucet until there is a steady flow of water.
 The water pressure pump may run and not shut off unless this is done.

+Access to tank and clean-out ports requires removal of screws on berth flats and lee-cloths.
+Capacity is approximately 65 gallons each.
+The manifold valves controlling the tanks are located under the main cabin sole, immediately aft of the dining table.

+Prior to initial usage, during commissioning, the potable water tanks should be flushed with hot (if possible) water to remove manufacturing residue and potable antifreeze.
+Fill each tank with water mixed with one cup bleach to sanitise the tank.
+Let sit for several hours.
+Drain tank (remove sediment strainer bowl, drain into bilge, use bilge pump, replace strainer bowl)

-### B. Hot Water Tank
+### Hot Water Tank

 The hot water tank is located in the aft cabin, under the bed.
 It requires little maintenance other than winterising.
 Water can be heated by two means:

 1. Engine heat exchanger.
 This is fully automatic.
 Whenever the engine is running, engine coolant is being circulated through a heat exchanger in the water tank.
 20 min. of engine running will usually heat a tank of water.
 The tank insulation will keep this tank of water (8 gals) hot for many hours, providing hot water for showers or dish washing even at anchor.
 2. AC Power: A 120 volt heating element also heats the water, similar to an electric hot water heater at home.
 Shorepower must be connected or inverter on and the breakers in the proper position on the electrical panel to make hot water.
 CAUTION: If hot water tank is empty for any reason (such as winterising) DO NOT turn on the electrical breaker.
 Applying electricity to a dry heating element will burn it out within seconds!

-### C. Shower Sumps and Drains
+### Shower Sumps and Drains

 The head sinks, icebox, and showers drain into two sumps located in the bilge in the main cabin and forward stateroom.
 These sumps contain a float switch and centrifugal pump to evacuate them.
 The toggles on the main panel are manual on switches (not circuit breakers) which will activate the sump pumps should the float switch not activate the pump when desired.
 The pumps are separately protected by fuses located in the distribution area under the aft berth.

 Because of the nature of the drain water which they handle, the pumps and switches are vulnerable to accumulations of soap scum, hair, and other greasy materials.
 Occasionally the sumps will require cleaning out.
 The frequency will vary according to you and your crew's habits.
 The tops to the sump tanks are easily removed and access to the inside is obtained.
 Household cleaners will take care of the build up inside.
 (X-14 Soap Scum Remover works well).
 When leaving your boat for a prolonged period or after a weekend aboard, run several gallons of fresh water through the drains to help clear the sumps and finish off with a cup of bleach to prevent bacteria growth, mold and odours.

-### D. Showers
+### Showers

 Are located in both heads.
 All plumbing hardware is household type and should not present a problem to operate.